attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 banal data or executing a trigger to perform a related action.

-For this project, you’ll use a pre-built Flow application to collect data from the ISK device, then process the data before sending the data to M2X. the development board in the ISK includes a variety of sensors, so you can complete the project without needing any additional hardware.
+For this project, you’ll use a pre-built Flow application to collect data from the IoT SK device, then process the data before sending the data to M2X. the development board in the IoT SK includes a variety of sensors, so you can complete the project without needing any additional hardware.

 The Flow application takes advantage of its seamless integration with M2X